guptanishi/Angular2App/README.md

 ## Development server

+Run json-server --watch db.json  . // This will load the JSON data from server http://localhost:3000/data.

 Run  `npm install` for downloading all node modules.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.